zemian/advent-of-code-2023/readme.txt

 ## How to Run

-NOTE: I will be using IntelliJ IDEA as Java project using JDK 21.
-So not build script is needed.
-Just right click on each puzzle source file and use IDEA to run it.
+This project does not have build script.
+It uses IntelliJ IDEA to open as simple Java project setup using JDK 21.
+All puzzles are build and run inside IDE.